dealrated/dealrated/README.md

-Sample basic meta tags, some of which we use on https://dealrated.com
+This page contains basic meta tags, some of which we use on <a href="https://dealrated.com">https://dealrated.com</a>